centre-for-humanities-computing/DaCy/docs/performance.robustness.rst

 by the 3 DaCy fine-grained models.
 The first table shows the performance within each of the named entity classes, while the second table shows the macro F1-scores on the different domains within the dataset.
 We have highlighted the best scores in bold and second best are in italic.
+To provide a clearer overview of the domain performances, a figure is also included; depicting the same information as in the table.

 .. image:: _static/ner_fine_grained_domain_perf.png
   :width: 1000